+Individual or Solo Artists: Skip questions 2-4 and move on to page H.

 Policies and Procedures* Does the applicant have policies and procedures (including a complaint process) that address non-discrimination on the basis of disability?

 Yes

 No

 Staff Person for Accessibility Compliance* Does the applicant have a staff person that is responsible for compliance with Section 504 of the Rehabilitation Act, Americans with Disabilities Act, and Florida Statutes 553?